-- a) Cash is a financial asset at FVTPL; and - b) Accounts payable and due to related parties have been classified as other financial liabilities.
+- a) Cash and marketable securities are financial assets at FVTPL; and - b) Accounts payable and due to related parties have been classified as other financial liabilities.

 Provisions

 Provisions are recognized when the Company has a present obligation (legal or constructive) that has arisen as a result of a past event and it is probable that a future outflow of resources will be required to settle the obligation, provided that a reliable estimate can be made of the amount of the obligation.